 Stephanie holds an MBA and a BS in Sports Management.
 She grew up in Minneapolis, MN and is a product of the St. Paul YMCA’s Black Achievers program.
 Her volunteer service has included serving as Chair of the board of Ready, Willing and Able, a transitional housing nonprofit; the Strategic Planning Committee of Community Partnership School, an Independent School; and service as board member and Co-Chair for two board committees of a philanthropic foundation.

-John is a dedicated husband and father who couldn’t be prouder of their collective accomplishments.
-He enjoys the outdoors as an active cyclist and rower and is proud to be Pittsburgh “born and raised”.
+As a dedicated husband and father who couldn’t be prouder of their amazing accomplishments.
+Enjoy the outdoors as an active cyclist and triathlete.
+Proud to be Pittsburgh “born and raised”.

-John’s goal is to continue contributing to the overall well-being and positive environment of the YMCA of Greater Houston to ultimately create lasting resources and benefits for the community for years to come.
+My goal is to continue contributing to the overall well-being and positive environment of the YMCA of Greater Houston to ultimately create lasting resources and benefits for the community for years to come.
 Not a place.
 A purpose.
 To learn more about the YMCA of Greater Houston please visit, https://www.ymcahouston.org/.

 Angela Hodson joins the YMCA of Greater Houston in May 2021 as the Chief Philanthropy Officer, bringing 28 years of experience in the nonprofit sector.
 She has a unique and diverse perspective serving as a consultant with Dini Spheris for organizations of all sizes through capital campaigns and strategic planning for almost a decade.
 Providing a path for these organizations to create sustainable fundraising and reach their fullest potential is Angela’s passion and drive.